maheshsabnis/einfochipsreact/reactapp/my-react-app/README.md

             - combinereducer
                - The object that will manage updates into the store object based on actions that is dispatched
       - react-redux
+         - The 'connect()' object
+            - Used to map dispatched actions and Store to 'props' of the component
+               - mapDispatchToProps
+                  - The JSON object (sometimes used as function returnig the props) that is used to map an event of the Component with the action method and this dispateched action will be bind with the UI element's event using props
+                     - Note: Can be Replaced by the 'useDispatch()' hook
+               - mapStateToProps
+                  - The JSON object (sometimes used as function returnig the props), used to subscribe the component with the Store and read the 'state' of the store and map with 'props' so that component can read data from the store
+                     - Note: Can be Replaced using 'useSelector()' hook
+            - connect(mapStateToProps, mapDispatchToPros)(Component);
          - the integration between react object model and redux
             - Provider
                - The platform for executing React and Redux together